salesforce/formula-engine/README.md

   DI frameworks like spring a problem.
 * MySQL support assumes the database uses case insensitive collation (utf8_bin) to match other DBs.
 If you're DB is case sensitive, there will be discrepancies between the DB and the Java/Javascript evalution.
+* Array and Map support doesn't translate to DB queries for DBs that support it
+* Not all functions are supported in all DBs.
+Use a FunctionFilter, as level of support differs from throwing `UnsupportedOperationException` to minor differences in corner cases.